Edwin Edwards: John Volz indictment and trials

 In February 1985, soon after his third term began, Edwards was forced to stand trial on charges of mail fraud, obstruction of justice, and bribery, brought by U.S. Attorney John Volz.
 The charges were centered around an alleged scheme in which Edwards and his associates received almost $2 million in exchange for granting preferential treatment to companies dealing with state hospitals.
 Edwards proclaimed his innocence and insisted that the charges were politically motivated by Volz and the Republican Party.
 The first trial resulted in a mistrial in December 1985, while a second trial in 1986 resulted in an acquittal.
 After Edwards and his four co-defendants were acquitted, the hotel where the jurors had been sequestered revealed that half of the jurors had stolen towels as they left.
 Edwards quipped that he had been judged by a "jury of my peers".

 Russell B. Long had correctly predicted in March 1985 that Edwards would indeed be acquitted by a Louisiana jury and that the ensuing trial would not disrupt state government.
 When Long announced his retirement from the U.S. Senate seat that he had held since 1948, he indicated his preference for Edwards as his senatorial successor but added, correctly, that he did not think Edwards would enter the 1986 Senate election.
+Long's successor would be U.S. Representative John Breaux, Edwards' successor for the 7th District seat 14 years earlier.

 Prosecutors referred to Marion Edwards, also indicted in the alleged health care scheme, as a "bag man" for his brother.
 Marion ridiculed this characterization at a French Quarter bar in New Orleans, when media representatives were present.
 He placed a shopping bag on his head to resemble a crown and tossed about phony $100 bills.